SUPERIOR QUALITY DIAMONDS

 The Diamond’s Fingerprint

 It’s a fact.
 Every diamond is different.
-Their attributes combine in countless ways to create each stone’s unique “fingerprint.”
+Their attributes combine in countless ways to create each gemstone’s unique “fingerprint.”
 But these attributes also determine a diamond’s value, so you’ll have to decide which factors are most important to you to find the diamond that’s perfect for both you and your budget.
-So come in today, and Kiros Diamond will help explain all those important factors with our diamond presentation.